statepipe/statepipe/pages/content/setup/debug/index.md

 ---
 title: debug
-description: várias formas de debug
+description: how to debug
 weight: 2
 ---

 {{% hlink h2 "Debug" %}}

-Existem algumas formas para fazer debug:
+There many ways to debug the flow.

-{{% hlink h3 "$statepipeLog" %}}
+{{% hlink h3 "Logging with $statepipeLog" %}}

-A statepipe pode logar tudo o que acontece, para ativar esse recurso:
+Turn it on by `$statepipeLog=true` before your statepipe.js script.

 {{< highlight html "style=github">}}
 <body>